harvard-nrg/python-workshop/docs/formats.md

 ```

 !!! note "Lazy loading"
-    The `pydicom.dcmread()` function will only read the DICOM file headers
+    By default, `pydicom.dcmread()` will only read the DICOM file headers
     until you attempt to access the pixel data.
 This design choice saves
-    time and computational resources.
+    time and resources.

 #### reading headers
 DICOM headers are identified by their `group` and `element`.
 Some example
 headers include